 APPLY TO BE A MODEL

-Apply to be a model - New-Born to 25 year olds
+Apply to be a model - New-Born to adults

 There are two ways to apply to be a model:

-If you have recently had a professional photo shoot or you have sharp/clear snap shots, email four low resolution images, accompanied by the following details:
+If you have recently (within the last six-months) had a professional photo shoot or you have sharp/clear snapshots, email four low-resolution images, accompanied by the online form:

-Please go to ONLINE PROMTION button below for more details and to fill out a form.
+Please go to the ONLINE PROMOTION button below for more details and to fill out a form.

 If you do not have any professional images, contact the agency to book an appointment for a test shoot.
 The model would: